pletzer/python-oop-novice/_episodes/06-duck.md

   rather than a help."
 - "Be aware of concepts such as composition which can help where inheritance fails."
+- "Be able to use `typing.Protocol` to describe an interface structurally, as an alternative to an abstract base class."
 keypoints:
 - "Provided a class exposes all required functionality for an operation to work, Python allows it."